cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

   Patient.gender = 'male'
 ```

 > NOTE: Terminology-valued elements in FHIR resources are _bound_ to _value sets_.
-The gender element is an example of a _required_ binding, which means that only the codes in the bound value set are allowed to be used.
-This allows the logic in this example to compare using the actual string `'male'`.
+The gender element is an example of a _required_ binding, which means that only the codes in that binding are allowed to be used.
+This is why the logic here can be specific about comparing to the actual string `'male'`.
 In general, terminology-valued elements should be compared using terminology operators.
-For more information, see the [Using Terminology](https://hl7.org/fhir/us/cqfmeasures/using-cql.html#use-of-terminologies) topic in the Quality Measure IG.
+For more information see the [Using Terminology](https://hl7.org/fhir/us/cqfmeasures/using-cql.html#use-of-terminologies) topic in the Quality Measure IG.

 #### Patient race and ethnicity